ericgj/noticeboard/DIARY.md

   1. decrypt secrets
   2. install tox
   3. run tox (which runs linter and tests using the `config/{env}.yaml` env vars)
-  4. deploy function with `config/{env}.yaml` env vars.
-This will automatically install requirements.txt on Google infrastructure, etc.
+  4. deploy the init and actual functions with `config/{env}.yaml` env vars.
+     This will automatically install requirements.txt for each of them on Google infrastructure, etc.
+  5. hit the init function to trigger pubsub topic creation, etc.
-  5. run tox again for an "integration" test environment, which tests hit the actual deployed API (e.g. http endpoint or pubsub), and verify logs and/or persisted data.
+  6. run tox again for an "integration" test environment, which tests hit the actual deployed API (e.g. http endpoint or pubsub), and verify logs and/or persisted data.